United-Home/2405-45th-St/Information/Cleaning Handbook.md

 - [ ] Allow bleach to sit and work while completing other tasks

 ### Apartment B Bathroom
 - [ ] Remove bath rugs carefully and place them outside.
-Vacuum, spot clean if needed, and spray with vinegar (5% acidity), then air dry
+Vacuum, spot clean if needed with baking soda paste, and spray everywhere with vinegar (5% acidity), then air dry
 - [ ] Protect bath curtain from bleach spray
 - [ ] Spray toilet only with bleach
 - [ ] Allow bleach to sit and work while completing other tasks